-Through storytelling, Homa shares what she’s learned in over 25 years of professional experience in business and global strategy development, cross-cultural competence and empathy-building, marketing, fundraising, organization and communication advising for non-profits, research and training on innovation in education, and infusing global experiences and perspectives in classrooms, workplaces, children’s media, and at home.
+Homa shares what she’s learned over 25 years of professional experience in business and global strategy development, cross-cultural competence and empathy-building, marketing, fundraising, organization and communication advising for non-profits, research and training on innovation in education, and infusing global experiences and perspectives in classrooms, workplaces, children’s media, and at home.
+Together with a rigorous research agenda, her personal story – born in Iran, having lived on four continents, and throughout the U.S., with a heritage in four world religions – adds substance, empathy and a fresh perspective to a process of building global awareness and mindset, so needed today.

 Sample School Talks / Workshops / Professional Development Sessions